SUDO-AI-3D/zero123plus/README.md

 The above example requires ~5GB VRAM to operate.
 The input image needs to be square, and the recommended image resolution is `>=320x320`.

-By default, Zero123++ generates opaque images with gray background (the `zero` for Stable Diffusion VAE).
+By default, Zero123++ generates opaque images with a gray background (the `zero` for Stable Diffusion VAE).
 You may run an extra background removal pass like `rembg` to remove the gray background.

 ```python